 Alex Jones is an advocate for people who are Deaf or have a hearing impairment.
 Jones is a Co-Founder and Brand Ambassador of Access Innovation Media (Ai-Media).
 The company has developed Ai-Live, a realtime, word accurate speech-to-text captioning program using broadband technology which featured and won on ABC1’s The New Inventors.
 Jones was born to a Deaf family in Michigan, U.S.A.
 A graduate of NYU’s Tisch School of the Arts, he was recruited to Australia in 1997 by the Australian Theatre of the Deaf.
 He was the Director of the 2005 Deaflympic Games Cultural Festival in Melbourne and toured Australia with Heads Up! – a theatre-in-education production.
 Jones appeared on Australian drama, All Saints, from 2001 to 2002, playing Lyle Slater.
 Jones has served as an ambassador for Don’t DIS my ABILITY every year since 2004 and is currently the Chairperson of the Deafness Forum of Australia; a body representing the interests of people with hearing impairments, or chronic disorders of the ear.

 David is a Director of KPMG’s Health, Ageing and Human Services team.
 He has more than 15 years’ experience in advising governments and large not-for-profit organisations on human services sector reform, program review and evaluation, strategic and operational planning and operational improvement.
 The majority of David’s recent work has focused on disability sector strategy and reform and the implementation of the National Disability Insurance Scheme (NDIS).
 David is currently a Board Member for Muscular Dystrophy NSW and the Chair of the Muscular Dystrophy Foundation Australia.
 Previously, he was the inaugural director of the Parramatta Artists’ Studios, where he developed an innovative hub for emerging artists.

 Michael Dagostino is the director of Campbelltown Arts Centre, a flagship contemporary art institution in Sydney, Australia.
-He’s passion and dedication is focussed on collaborating with contemporary artists and curators to challenge historical, economic and social frameworks.
+His passion and dedication is focussed on collaborating with contemporary artists and curators to challenge historical, economic and social frameworks.
 Michael’s career includes being the chair of Artspace, on the boards of Accessible Arts, FBi Radio and has had leadership positions on the NSW State Government Arts and Cultural Advisory Committee, Western Sydney Arts and Cultural Lobby and Sydney Cultural Network.